na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
+1st | Su1 | Vulnerability, SP, 25 combos, TDM are the key choices; must pick at least breach from enhanced, recommended to also pick vulnerability
-1st | Mobius1 | Both TDMs, vulnerability are the key choices, recommended to pick all enhanced, prioritise Newborn 2nd | Su2 | Vulnerability, SP, 25 combos, TDM are the key choices , unlock nexus 2nd | Eden1 | Both damage boosts, starting SP are the key choices , unlock nexus 2nd | Griseo1 | Red(buy from shop) Yellow Grey are the key choices, unlock nexus
+2nd | Mobius1 | Both TDMs, vulnerability are the key choices, recommended to pick at least Newborn, recommended to pick Dead, can also pick Unknown
+2nd | Eden1 | Both damage boosts, starting SP are the key choices , unlock nexus
+2nd | Griseo1 | Red(buy from shop) Yellow Grey are the key choices, unlock nexus
-Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus , can also pick Sakura vulnerability, TDM, Vill-V 2 3 as reinforcement
+Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus , can also pick Sakura vulnerability, TDM, Vill-V 2 5 3 as reinforcement

+!!! info Recommended to swap sigil on 6F after rolling Su on 7F; don't be too far from enemies, otherwise Su's explosion will be out of range; put Mobius support skill in the middle of enemies

 #->Sugary Starburst ulti<-
 ->![ssulti](https://i.imgur.com/s2hmIAP.png)<-